fjomah/imagecache.js/README.md

 Make sure you first read carefully this documentation.
 If you are still having issues follow this checklist:

-* Set debug ON (```ImgCache.options.debug = true;```) and follow the output within the console carefully.
+* Set debug ON (```imagecache.options.debug = true;```) and follow the output within the console carefully.
-* Is init the first method of ImgCache to be called? (check out the console with debug ON to make sure of that)
+* Is init the first method of imagecache to be called? (check out the console with debug ON to make sure of that)
 * Add alert/console.log calls throughout your code to see what gets called and what doesn't.
-* Am I running the latest version of ImgCache?
+* Am I running the latest version of imagecache?
 If not, try with the latest version or look into the [changelog](CHANGELOG.md) for fixes related to your problem in newer releases.

 If using Cordova/Phonegap, make sure you read [this documentation](CORDOVA.md) first, then double check the following: